Heartwood Healing Centre is governed by a volunteer Board of Directors who provide guidance and set direction for the organization.

 Brynne Frohlich

-Brynne (she/her) joined the Heartwood team late last year (2023) as a student and is now in the Engagement and Service Coordinator position.
+Brynne (she/her) joined the Heartwood team in 2023 as a student, was then hired on as the Engagement and Service Coordinator, and is now a Long-Term Therapist.
 She is a Registered Social Worker and is currently working towards her MSW.
 Brynne places each individual client at the center of the therapeutic relationship, and believes that authenticity, trust, and mutual respect are integral to a successful therapy experience.

 Brynne practices from a bio-psycho-social-spiritual, strengths-based, feminist, and trauma-informed lens, integrating awareness of the nervous system and creating internal safety into the therapeutic space.
 Brynne believes that clients are the experts in their own life, and that it is a privilege to be able to walk alongside amazing people on their healing journey.
 Outside of her roles as Social Worker and MSW student, Brynne is a self-proclaimed foodie, lover of musicals, podcasts, sunsets, the Folk Festival, baked goods, and spending quality time with good people.